 79. Play the role of sous chef-chop and prep while they cook

-80. Take care of the bill paying (the actual act of mailing off bills)
+80. Take care of the bill paying (the actual act of mailing off bills or submitting payments online)

 81. Go to their favorite concern (even if you’re wearing earplugs)